Make True Island Connections With These Jamaican Patois Words & Phrases

 ‘Mi soon come’

 “Mi soon come” translates to “I’ll be there soon” or “I’ll be right there”.
-This Jamaican phrase can be tricky as ‘soon’ can mean many things!
+“Mi soon forward” can also be used in this context.
+These Jamaican phrases can be tricky as ‘soon’ can mean many things!
 When you’re soaking up the sun on this sunny isle, you’ll have a greater appreciation of how and why things seem to slow down on ‘island time’.
 So if someone tells you “mi soon come”, it’s best not to hold your breath.
 They may arrive in a few minutes, hours, or even a few days!

 ‘Mash up’